benhoyt/benhoyt.github.com/writings/index.md

 {% include sponsor.html %}

+<h2 id="y2023">2023</h2>

+* [From Go on EC2 to Fly.io](/writings/flyio/) is about how I moved my Go-based side projects from Amazon EC2 to Fly.io, significantly simplified deployment, and saved $9 a month.

 <h2 id="y2022">2022</h2>

 * [Code coverage for your AWK programs](/writings/goawk-coverage/) describes GoAWK's code coverage support, which was contributed by Ukranian developer Volodymyr Gubarkov.
 (December)